-Man allegedly used racial slurs toward woman, officer arrested; reportedly maced in back of BRPD car
+Man allegedly used racial slurs toward woman, officer; reportedly maced in back of BRPD car

 Latest Weather Blog

-Man allegedly used racial slurs toward woman, officer arrested; reportedly maced in back of BRPD car
+Man allegedly used racial slurs toward woman, officer; reportedly maced in back of BRPD car

 BATON ROUGE - A man was arrested after allegedly using racist slurs and spitting on a woman and an officer on Florida Street.